 Family caregiving can be a strenuous task at times, particularly when you have obligations such as your own family or work.
 However, it is important to avoid displaying these emotions outwardly through tired body language.
 Your elderly loved ones may already feel burdensome and this will only further exacerbate those concerns.
 Constantly remind your elderly loved ones how important it is to your family that they participate in the holiday festivities and always emphasize how much they are loved.

-Often times an elderly loved one just needs someone to express their feelings too.
+Often, an elderly loved one just needs someone to express their feelings to.
 Empathy is one of the most crucial components of family caregiving.
 Even if the conversation carries a negative connotation, it is important to put yourself in their shoes and try to understand the emotions they are feeling.
 The release of these negative feelings provides more space to be filled with holiday joy.

 For example, in the later stages of life, holiday cards may feature news of illness or death.
 Accompany your elderly loved ones as they open their cards and serve as a support system while they process their emotions.
 Encourage your elderly loved ones to create their own holiday cards highlighting the positive aspects of their life.
 This allows them to counteract the negativity and grasp an opportunity to remain connected with family and friends.

 Decorating your elderly loved one’s home or assisted living facility can help them experience the spirit of the holidays.
 Start early, and slowly add more items in intervals, so they have something to continually be excited about as Hanukkah or Christmas draws near.
 Senioradvisor.com has even compiled a list of holiday crafts made for seniors so your elderly loved ones can become involved in the process.